enchant97/web-portal/docs/users/usage.md

 If you have a dashboard this button will be called "Editor" instead.
 You can reset back to the public dashboard by clicking "Restore To Defaults".

-As we want to access the public account, which will allow us to set a global dashboard for any user click on the "Administration" button.

 ## Accessing Administration Settings
 Once at the "Administration" page.
 We have the following options: